RAF Bisterne

 Opened in March 1944, Bisterne was a prototype for the type of temporary Advanced Landing Ground type airfield that would be built in France after D-Day, when the need advanced landing fields would become urgent as the Allied forces moved east across France and Germany.
-It was used by the United States Army Air Force as a fighter airfield.
+It was used by the United States Army Air Forces as a fighter airfield.
 It was closed late in the summer of 1944.

 Today the airfield is a mixture of agricultural fields with no recognizable remains.

 History

 Bisterne was used by the No. 2774 Squadron RAF Regiment.

 Bisterne was known as USAAF Station AAF-415 for security reasons by the USAAF during the war, and by which it was referred to instead of location.
 Its USAAF Station Code was "BS".